macktron/macktron.github.io/index.markdown

   </iframe>
 </div>

-The interactive chart overlays the average rice index (black line), with colored lines for each policy area.
+*The interactive chart overlays the average Rice index (black line), with colored lines for each policy area.
 Hovering over any point shows (Policy Area, Year, Rice).
-You can add or remove areas to compare their dynamics against the overall trend by clicking on the policy name in the grey box.
+You can add or remove areas to compare their dynamics against the overall trend by clicking on the policy name in the grey box.*

 ### Underlying Drivers 🤺